-Upon satisfactory completion of the Master of Science in Nutritional Sciences, graduates will achieve the following learning objectives:
+Upon satisfactory completion of the Master of Science in Nutritional Sciences, graduates will be able to:

-- Meet the competencies established by the School of Public Health for all MS students;
+- Meet the competencies established by the School of Public Health and the Council on Education for Public Health (CEPH) for all SPH students.

 MS Course Requirements in Nutritional Sciences